linkerd/website/linkerd.io/content/blog/announcing-conduit-0-3-conduit-roadmap.md

 rapidly as possible.
 Of course, this all depends on you.
 [Try Conduit](https://conduit.io/) on your own Kubernetes apps, give us feedback, and help us get there!

-- William and the rest of the team at Buoyant